-A short introduction to CAN in VIGO6:
+A short introduction to CAN in VIGO6

-PD610 CAN features:
+PD610 CAN features

-- 16 individual CAN telegrams (different ID’s).
+- 16 individual CAN telegrams (different IDs).
 Either transmit or receive

 - 11 bit CAN ID; (CAN 2.0A)

-The CAN-module used to communicate with in this demo/example:
+The CAN-module we use in this example

 PEAK PCAN-MIO industrial

-The CAN bus hardware interface:
+The CAN bus hardware interface

-Make your own CAN-telegram interface (converter) as a descendant of the basic CAN-bus hardware interface
+Make your own CAN-telegram interface (converter) as a descendant of the basic CAN-bus hardware interface.

-Raw CAN-telegram in VIGO6:
+Raw CAN-telegram in VIGO6

-Create a record-structure to match the CAN-telegram.
+Make a record-structure to match the CAN-telegram.

-Digital_in_0 and Digital_in_1 – select datatype uint8 (1 byte).
+Digital_in_0 and Digital_in_1 – pick datatype uint8 (1 byte).

-Voltage_0 and Voltage_1 – select datatype uint16 (2 bytes)
+Voltage_0 and Voltage_1 – pick datatype uint16 (2 bytes)

-Where to place the data:
+Where to place the data

-Mapping of the CAN telegram <-> data in COPP:
+Mapping of the CAN telegram <-> data in COPP

-- Set CAN ID
+1. Set CAN ID

 In our case, we have a COB_ID, which is a representation of all 11 bits.

-Tip: the standard calculator in windows can be switched to “programmer” and then you can see the conversions)
+Tip: the standard calculator in windows can be switched to “programmer” and then you can see the conversions.

 Now divide the 11 bits into 4 bits function code (0010) and 7 bits NodeID (0000001)

-We need to enter a decimal value into the editor, so we must convert the two binary values to decimal
+We need to enter a decimal value into the editor, so we must convert the two binary values to decimal.

-i.e. Function code = 2 and NodeID = 1
+For example – function code = 2 and NodeID = 1

-- Select CAN device role
+2. Select CAN device role

-The CAN device role indicates whether the telegram is data that the CAN device expects to receive or whether it is data it can send.
+The CAN device role shows whether the telegram is data that the CAN device expects to receive or whether it is data it can send.
 In the case of our telegram Level_in, this is data the CAN device wants to receive (hence the “IN”), so we set can device role to “receiving”.

-- Set mapping
+3. Set mapping

-We see that Byte order is Intel = little endian, so the least significant byte is sent first.
+We see that Byte order is Intel = little-endian, so the least significant byte is sent first.

 So the operation we need to perform is this: